Erlangen

-Erlangen (/de/; Erlang, Erlanga) is a Middle Franconian city in Bavaria, Germany.
-It is the seat of the administrative district Erlangen-Höchstadt (former administrative district Erlangen), and with 120,356 inhabitants (as of 30 June 2025), it is the smallest of the eight major cities (Großstadt) in Bavaria.
+Erlangen (/de/) is a Middle Franconian city in Bavaria, Germany.
+It is the seat of the administrative district Erlangen-Höchstadt (former administrative district Erlangen), and with 120,839 inhabitants (as of 30 June 2026), it is the smallest of the eight major cities (Großstadt) in Bavaria.
 The number of inhabitants exceeded the threshold of 100,000 in 1974, making Erlangen a major city according to the statistical definition officially used in Germany.

 Together with Nuremberg, Fürth, and Schwabach, Erlangen forms one of the three metropolises in Bavaria.
 With the surrounding area, these cities form the European Metropolitan Region of Nuremberg, one of 11 metropolitan areas in Germany.
 The cities of Nuremberg, Fürth, and Erlangen also form a triangle on a map, which represents the heartland of the Nuremberg conurbation.

 An element of the city that goes back a long way in history, but is still noticeable, is the settlement of Huguenots after the Revocation of the Edict of Nantes in 1685.
 Today, many aspects of daily life in the city are dominated by the Friedrich Alexander University Erlangen-Nuremberg and the Siemens technology group.